PhilippSchuette/projecteuler/README.md

 ### <a name="go"></a> Go

 The `Go` code in this repository is managed in another repository [here](https://github.com/DanielSchuette/goeulerproject).
+Documentation regarding building and running problem solutions can be found there.

 ### <a name="js"></a> JavaScript